thekondrashov/stuff/README.md

 ## Google App Engine

+* [Tips and Tricks for PHP on Google App Engine](https://wp.me/4d8L5) - Unofficial blog with useful tips from some of the the App Engine PHP runtime team.
 * [Custom Domain with Google App Engine now that Google Apps is not free anymore](http://stackoverflow.com/questions/18560247) - Stack Overflow.
 * [Using App Engine with a custom domain, without paying for Google Apps?](http://stackoverflow.com/questions/17619204) - Stack Overflow.
 * [Google App Engine: SSL Certificate Installation](https://www.digicert.com/ssl-certificate-installation-google-app-engine.htm) - DigiCert.